JeffersonLab/clas12alignment/dc/README.md

 ![Plot_02-19-2022_10 20 52_PM](https://user-images.githubusercontent.com/7524926/154820094-0bca8488-a895-474d-b8e2-22e25f42e7a6.png)
 * nominal vs. theta: same as above but with the y-axis defined as the angular bin number plus the layer number.
 The different colors correspond to the different DC superlayers and the black points show the vertex shifts.
 See screenshot of graph below.
 ![Plot_02-19-2022_10 21 21_PM](https://user-images.githubusercontent.com/7524926/154819746-af0ee5bc-3e22-41b1-a00f-50f6d20d84c7.png)
 * corrected and corrected vs. theta: same as above but after applying the translations and rotations from the /geometry/dc/alignment table in the CCDB variation specified with the ``-variation`` option.
+(Example not shown.)
 * r1_x, ...r3_cy: graphs of the fit residuals and vertex derivatives for the corresponding translation or rotation.
 Each graph corresponds to a different angular bin.
 Colors correspond to different sectors while the average is shown in black.
 An example is shown by the following graph.

 ![Plot_02-19-2022_10 22 13_PM](https://user-images.githubusercontent.com/7524926/154819842-7f8f4f72-ad4d-4d27-a0e3-ada02b65447a.png)
 * Fitted and fitted vs. theta: same as nominal or corrected, but after aplying the combination of shifts and rotations resulting from the global fit.
+(Example not shown.)

 #### Electron
 The tab displays the relevant distributions for the selected electron tracks.